 Minor Spills Clean up all spills immediately.
 Avoid breathing vapours and contact with skin and eyes.
 Control personal contact with the substance, by using protective equipment.
 Contain and absorb spill with sand, earth, inert material or vermiculite.
 Wipe up.
 Place in a suitable, labelled container for waste disposal.
-Major Spills Minor hazard.
-Clear area of personnel.
+Major Spills Moderate hazard.
+Clear area of personnel and move upwind.
 Alert Fire Brigade and tell them location and nature of hazard.
-Control personal contact with the substance, by using protective equipment as required.
-Prevent spillage from entering drains or water ways.
+Wear breathing apparatus plus protective gloves.
+Prevent, by any means available, spillage from entering drains or water course.
+Stop leak if safe to do so.
 Contain spill with sand, earth or vermiculite.
-Collect recoverable product into labelled containers for recycling.